Enhancement of stability of metastable states in the presence of L\'{e}vy noise: Introduction

-The presence of anomalous diffusion can be explained as a deviation of the statistics of fluctuations from the Gaussian law, giving rise to the generalization of the Central Limit Theorem by L\'{e}vy and Gnedenko~\cite{Lev37-Gne54}.
-One of the manifestations of anomalous diffusion are L\'{e}vy flights.
-These are stochastic processes characterized by the occurrence of extremely long jumps, so that their trajectories are not continuous anymore.
-The length of these jumps is distributed according to a L\'{e}vy stable statistics with a power law.
-The relevance of the L\'{e}vy motion appears in many physical, natural, and social complex systems.
-The L\'{e}vy-type statistics, in fact, is observed in various scientific areas, where scale invariance phenomena take place, see~\cite{Che06,Dub08,Pad19} and references therein.
-The L\'{e}vy flights are a special class of Markovian processes, therefore the Markovian analysis can be used to derive the generalized Kolmogorov equation directly from Langevin equation with L\'{e}vy noise~\cite{Dub05}. \\ Metastability, as well as the transition process between metastable states, is a ubiquitous phenomenon in nature affecting different fields of natural sciences and advancing in its understanding it is a key challenge in complex systems~\cite{Fia05-Val18,Men13,Ser16,Gho20,Luc22,Hru18,Mor21}.
-Experimental~\cite{Nos09,Hru18} and theoretical~\cite{Bia09,Mor21} results show that long-lived metastable states, even if observed in different areas of physics, were not explained. \\ Recently, the first passage time properties of L\'{e}vy flights for random search strategies have been investigated~\cite{Pal19}.
-Furthermore, noise-induced escape from a metastable state in the presence of L\'{e}vy noise governs a plethora of transition phenomena in complex systems, of physical, chemical and biological nature, ranging from the motion of molecules to climate signals (see~\cite{Che06,Ser16,Luc22,Che07,Dub09,Dub20,Bau23,Jia23} and references therein).
-The main focus in these papers is to understand how the barrier crossing behavior in different potential profiles $U(x)$, is modified by the presence of the L\'{e}vy-stable noise $L_\alpha (t)$ with index $\alpha$.
-This is achieved by particle displacement analysis which obeys the following Langevin equation
+Anomalous diffusion, which is a deviation from \textit{normal} Gaussian diffusion, has one of the manifestations in L\'{e}vy flights.
+These are stochastic processes characterized by the occurrence of extremely long jumps, obeying the L\'{e}vy stable distribution.
+L\'{e}vy flights, characterized by a scale invariance property, are extensively observed in physics, chemistry, biology, ecological and financial systems, see~\cite{Lev37,Gne54,Che06,Dub08,Pad19} and references therein.
+Furthermore, using the Markovian property of L\'{e}vy flights, the generalized Kolmogorov equation can be derived from the L\'{e}vy noise-driven Langevin equation~\cite{Dub05}. \\ Metastability, as well as the transition process between metastable states, is a ubiquitous phenomenon in nature affecting different fields of natural sciences and advancing in its understanding is a key challenge in complex systems~\cite{Agu01,Dub04,Fia05,Hur06,Yos08,Man08,Tra09,Val18a,Val18b,Jia22,Sur21,Gua21,Men13,Ser16,Ser17,Gho20,Luc22,Hru18,Zen20,Rav21,Mor21,Zhe18}.
+Experimental~\cite{Nos09,Mor08,Hay10,Tu23,Hru18} and theoretical~\cite{Mor21,Bia09,Gia08,Kra08,Cha05} results show that long-lived metastable states, even if observed in different areas of physics, were not fully explained.
+Furthermore, several studies have shown that the average escape time from a metastable state exhibits nonmonotonic behavior, peaking at a certain noise intensity, in systems governed by Gaussian diffusion, see~\cite{Agu01,Dub04,Fia05,Hur06,Yos08,Man08,Tra09,Val18a,Val18b} and references therein.
+This resonancelike behavior, which contrasts with the monotonic predictions of Kramers' theory~\cite{Kra40}, is known as the noise-enhanced stability (NES) phenomenon. \\ In this context, noise can actually enhance the stability of metastable states, leading to an average lifetime that exceeds the deterministic decay time.
+This raises an important question: what happens when a Brownian particle in a barrier-crossing process is replaced by a particle undergoing L\'{e}vy flights?\\ Recently, the first passage time properties of L\'{e}vy flights for random search strategies have been investigated~\cite{Pal19,Pad22,Eva20}.
+Furthermore, noise-induced escape from a metastable state in the presence of L\'{e}vy noise governs a plethora of transition phenomena in complex systems, of physical, chemical and biological nature, ranging from the motion of molecules to climate signals, see~\cite{Che06,Ser16,Ser17,Luc22,Che07,Dub09,Dub20,Bau23,Jia23} and references therein.
+The main focus in these papers is to understand how the barrier crossing in different potential profiles $V(x)$, is modified by the presence of the L\'{e}vy-stable noise $L_\alpha (t)$ with index $\alpha$.
+This is achieved by particle displacement analysis, which obeys the following Langevin equation